offbynull/learn/Math/input/input.md

  3. Check the fractional parts...

+    ```{note}
+    This is very similar to integer less than.
+When the sign is negative, the number-line is mirrored.
+    ```

+    If fractional parts are equal, stop.
+It isn't less than.

+    ```{note}
+    It hasn't be discussed before, but less than_REL testing the fractional parts is similar to whole number, except the order in which positions are tested is reversed (index 0 is the most significant digit, index 1 is the second digit, index 2 is the third most significant digit, ...).

+    The code at the end of this section shows you how its done.
+    ```

-    If the signs are both non-negative, then use fractional less than to test the fractional parts.
+    If the signs are both positive, then use fractional less than to test the fractional parts.
 If the test passes, then the decimal numbers themselves will be decimal less than.
-For example, any non-negative decimal number with a fractional part of .01 is less than any non-negative decimal number with a fractional part of .1 ...
+For example, any positive decimal number with a fractional part of .01 is less than any positive decimal number with a fractional part of .1 ...

     ```{svgbob}
     <--------- "further to the left means less than"